v4zha/football_simulator/README.md

 Hobby project written in C++.
 Football simulator which calculates outcome based on Poisson distribution and real_time match simulation

-> [NOTE]: this program. is outdated and require updation
+> [NOTE]: this program is outdated and require updation.